Codecademy/docs/content/luau/concepts/strings/strings.md

 ---
 Title: 'Strings'
-Description: 'Strings are a primitive data type, that can be sequence of characters surrounded by single quotes or double quotes.'
+Description: 'Strings are a primitive data type that can be a sequence of characters surrounded by single or double quotes.'
 Subjects:
   - 'Computer Science'
   - 'Game Development'